jon-harper/OmniBox-docs/docs/bom.md

 !!! note
     To substitute #6 x 3/4" with Metric screws, use M3 x 16mm or M3 x 20mm.
 Equivalent length machine screws can also be used if sharp point screws are unavailable.

-## :material-alpha-c-box: Core Configurations with Fans
+## Core Configurations with Fans

-Externally mounted fans require a printed [:material-alpha-f-box: :material-alpha-c-box-outline: fan cage][git_fans] that matches the size of the fan.
+Externally mounted fans require a printed [:material-git: fan cage][git_fans] that matches the size of the fan.
 These are specified below.

-### :material-alpha-c-box: :material-alpha-b-box-outline: :material-alpha-f-box-outline: Base - Front
+### Base - Front

 The base can mount up to three concealed 40mm fans in the intakes.
 The following are needed to mount each fan: